Dance & Movement Photography

 Stage Dance Shoots:

 Dress rehearsals are usually fun, and it is great to be able to catch a sneak peek of a show.
-But because of the low light and the nonstop action there is always a huge amount of post-production involved–– a two hour rehearsal shoot is usually followed by about six hours of computer work.
+But because of the low light and the nonstop action there is always a huge amount of post-production involved–– a two hour rehearsal shoot is usually followed by at least six hours of computer work.

 Studio Dance photography :